| CloserLook > John > John 5: 1-16 |

 Certainly, He

-had no thought of abandoning God's Chosen People, for He was their
+had no thought of abandoning God's Chosen People, for He was their promised

 However, their

-lack of response concerning His miracles, and the other witnesses that God had
+lack of response concerning His miracles and the other witnesses that God had

-supplied, contrasted sharply with the simple faith of the Samaritans.
+supplied contrasted sharply with the simple faith of the Samaritans.

 His miracles